Dick's (DKS)

 Number of Stores

-Over the last two years, Dick's has generally opened new stores, averaging 1.3% annual growth.
-This was faster than the broader consumer retail sector.
+Dick's opened new stores at a rapid clip over the last two years, averaging 39.9% annual growth, much faster than the broader consumer retail sector.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.